omarkhawaja-uk/Solar-System/README.md

 * All videos can be viewed at my website.
 * The main Project files have been uploaded here.
 Due to large amount of files, I have only uploaded the files of significance.
-And the final build that can be run.
+And have included the final **build** that can be run.

 ![Overview](https://i.imgur.com/TeWGkE0.jpg "")